badmoonhiding/c-exam/README.md

 # c_exam

-one task a day keeps the failure away
+one task a day keeps a failure away